ArminJo/PWMMotorControl/README.md

 # Compile options / macros for this library
 To customize the library to different requirements, there are some compile options / macros available.<br/>
-Modify it by commenting them out or in, or change the values if applicable.
+Modify them by commenting them out or in, or change the values if applicable.
 Or define the macro with the -D compiler option for global compile (the latter is not possible with the Arduino IDE, so consider using [Sloeber](https://eclipse.baeyens.it).<br/>
 Some options which are enabled by default can be disabled by defining a *inhibit* macro like `USE_STANDARD_LIBRARY_FOR_ADAFRUIT_MOTOR_SHIELD`.

 | Macro | Default | File | Description |